EnigmaCurry/dry_agent/README.md

 ## Use `dry_agent` as your Docker Workstation

-Within the d.rymcg.tech framework, you have two kinds of computers:
+Within the d.rymcg.tech framework, there are two machine roles:

- * Server - servers are dedicated machines that only runs Docker.
+ * Server - these are dedicated machines that _only_ run Docker containers.
 You treat these machines as cattle (not pets).
-You never log in here.
-   You only remote control these machines via `docker` commands from the Workstation.
+You _almost never_ need to log in to the shell here.
+You will only remote control these machines via SSH context on a workstation.

- * Workstation - workstations are machines that you run d.rymcg.tech and/or `docker` commands _from_.
-This is where you edit your service configurations for all of your Docker servers, and where you do all of your admin tasks.
+ * Workstation - these are machines that you run `d.rymcg.tech` and/or
+   `docker` commands _from_.
+Workstation hosts do not run Docker containers themselves, but they control remote Docker servers that do.
+The workstation is the system where all your service config files are stored and edited.
+The workstation is the only interface you use to install services, and it is where you do all of your admin tasks across your fleet.
 One workstation typically controls several remote server contexts.

-`dry_agent` serves the role of the Workstation, and installs itself into a Podman container. `dry_agent` does not run your service containers directly -- it only controls _remote_ Docker servers over SSH.
-You can install `dry_agent` on any machine that has Podman -- it does not require Docker itself.
+`dry_agent` serves the role of the Workstation, and because its a Podman container, it can be embedded within any other Linux host or server.

+ * `dry_agent` does not run your service containers directly -- it only controls _remote_ Docker servers over SSH.

+ * `dry_agent` can be installed on any machine that has Podman -- it does not require Docker itself.

- * `dry_agent` containers can be installed locally for private use or to a server for wider (public?) access.
+ * `dry_agent` containers can be installed locally for private use or to a server for wider (authenticated) access.

- * `dry_agent` uses Podman rootless, it does not require root access to run (although it will have `root` access to your _remote_ Docker servers, so the security of `dry_agent` is still critical).
+ * `dry_agent` uses Podman rootless, so it does not require root access to run.
+It _will_ have `root` access to your _remote_ Docker servers though, so the security of `dry_agent` is still critical!

  * `dry_agent` offers both a web application with embedded terminal _and_ an SSH service.
 It is fully usable by either method.

- * `dry_agent` has minimal host dependencies, with a [Makefile](Makefile) to wrap all configuration and installation tasks.
+ * `dry_agent` has minimal host dependencies, with a [Makefile](Makefile) to wrap all configuration and installation tasks, as well as an ergonomic Bash function wrapper with tab completion.

 ## Requirements

- * A Linux machine with the following packages installed:
+ * To serve as a `dry_agent` host, any Linux machine may be used, with the following packages installed:

    * `podman`
    * `make`